WellthCare

 Step 4: Interoperability beats camera specs

-If your telehealth strategy includes chronic care management or preventive programs, the device’s real test is whether it supports the tools that reduce downstream waste: the peripherals and workflows that prevent unnecessary escalations.
+If your strategy involves chronic care or preventive programs, the device's real test is simpler.
+Does it support the tools that cut downstream waste?
+Peripherals and workflows that prevent unnecessary escalations.

 Confirm compatibility with the specific models your program expects to use:

-A common failure mode: pairing issues, unsupported OS versions, and unreliable Bluetooth.
+A common failure mode?
+Pairing issues.
+Unsupported OS versions.
+Unreliable Bluetooth.
 When that happens, employees don’t blame “device compatibility.”
-They blame the program-and engagement drops.
+They blame the program.
+And engagement drops.

 Step 5: Keep finance in mind—device choice affects waste